dbca-wa/wastd/docs/_sources/data_collection/data_collection_admin.rst.txt

 * Scan new QR code into ODK Collect as and when instructed.
 * Test all home screen widgets.
 Delete and re-create any stale widgets linking to incorrect forms.

-Admin: Prepare a length reference pre survey
+Prepare a length reference pre survey
 --------------------------------------------
 For situations where the data collector is unsure of the turtle species causing a given turtle track, the data collection form offers to take a picture of the track for later review and species identification.